 Over the many times I visited my family in Sydney, I pretty much always went to Taronga Zoo as well.
 As I’ve gotten older I am unlikely to visit zoos because it’s rare that an animal in captivity is ever going to be happy.
-But then again, they are often great tools for teaching people about why conservation is important, as well as ways to help save endangered animals through breeding programs.
+But then again, they are often great tools for teaching people about why conservation is important, as well as doing their part to help save endangered animals through breeding programs.
 If you are happy with visiting zoos and seeing animals in captivity then the Taronga Zoo in Sydney is incredibly rewarding.
 It features stunning views over Sydney Harbour and you can even catch a ferry to get there.

 Take photos or have them taken for you!

 At most of the iconic Sydney spots, you’re definitely going to want to take photos and probably selfies too, right?
 If you’d like to ensure you get really gorgeous photos of yourself (and whoever you’re with if not travelling solo) then a city like Sydney is a good place to splurge on a photographer.
 The photo under the heading of this section was one of the ones we had taken of us!
 Sweet Escape is the name of the company we used, and they also offer photos in lots of other cities around the world.
 It isn’t cheap but we’d never had professional couples’ photos taken of us before and if you’re going to do it, it might as well be somewhere as iconically beautiful as Sydney!
 I was also very impressed with Sweet Escape’s online support when two years later I thought I had lost the photos and couldn’t access them anymore because of a mistake in my email address when signing up, but a lovely lady helped me recover them all.
 This is not sponsored in any way, but I used them and had a wonderful experience.